 The early 1970s remained a politically fraught time for the sport, though.
 Traditional tournaments, including the Grand Slam events, were still classified under a separate International Lawn Tennis Federation (ILTF) grand prix umbrella and the USLTA eventually mounted a rival circuit that relied heavily on the appeal of a young Chris Evert and international headliners such as Margaret Court, Evonne Goolagong and Virginia Wade.
 In practice, the stars played across the different leagues – but the talent pool was divided.

 The PR battle was won, ultimately, by the marketing savvy of Virginia Slims and the promotional efforts of the players, who worked tirelessly on and off court to build their fan base.

 Galvanized by the successes of the Slims circuit – the first Virginia Slims Championships were held at Boca Raton, Florida in 1972, with an unprecedented $100,000 purse – but only too aware progress could not be taken for granted, King called a showdown meeting on the eve of Wimbledon in 1973.
-There, she made an impassioned case for strength in solidarity and some 60 players voted for the establishment of a new association – the WTA – to represent their interests.
+There, she made an impassioned case for strength in solidarity and was joined by 63 players who voted for the establishment of a new association – the WTA – to represent their interests.
 Crucially, the top women would now present a united front.